HariSekhon/Knowledge-Base/mkdocs.md

 ### Preview Locally

-Launches a local server at http://127.0.0.1:8000:
+Launch a local web server at http://127.0.0.1:8000:

 ```shell
 mkdocs serve
 ```

-On Mac you can open this from the CLI:
+On Mac, you can open this from the CLI:

 ```shell
 open http://127.0.0.1:8000